rhymeyang/Se/docs/308B/BusinessResilience.md

 >
 > Testing backups is important; testing recoverability is critical.
 In other words, performing backups is only valuable to the extent that backed up data can be recovered at a future time.

-- **Backup to Tape and Other Media**
-  - In organizations still utilizing their own IT infrastructure, tape backup is just about as ubiquitous as power cords.
+- **Backup to Tape and Other Media**<br/>In organizations still utilizing their own IT infrastructure, tape backup is just about as ubiquitous as power cords.
 From a DR perspective, however, the issue probably is not whether the organization _has_ tape backup, but whether its current backup capabilities are adequate in the context of disaster recovery.
 An organization’s backup capability may need to be upgraded if
   - The current backup system is difficult to manage.
   - Whole-system restoration takes too long.
   - The system lacks flexibility with regard to DR (for instance, how difficult it would be to recover information onto a different type of system).
   - The technology is old or outdated.
   - Confidence in the backup technology is low.

 Many organizations may consider tape backup as a means for restoring files or databases when errors have occurred, and they may have confidence in their backup system for that purpose.
 However, the organization may have somewhat less confidence in their backup system and its ability to recover _all_ of their critical systems accurately and in a timely manner.